-This easy-to-make Spicy Pumpkin Soup Recipe is the perfect appetizer for your Thanksgiving feast.
-Spiced up with curry powder and fresh garlic, this soup is filled with robust flavors to start special occasions that for sure will be a blast!
+This easy-to-make spicy pumpkin soup is the perfect appetizer to start the holiday feast.
+Spiced up with curry powder and fresh garlic, this soup is filled with robust flavors to start special occasions that will surely be a blast.

-Next, add a tablespoon each of curry powder and thyme.
-Throw in ½ a teaspoon of freshly ground pepper.
+- Next, add 1 tablespoon each of curry powder and thyme.
+Throw in ½ teaspoon of freshly ground pepper.
 Stir the mixture until completely combined.

 - Pour your spicy pumpkin soup into a bowl.
 Garnish with a sprinkle of chopped parsley and serve.
 Season with salt to taste and enjoy!